 Puerto Escondido is laid back a beach town in the state of Oaxaca, Mexico.
 Its Pacific coast shoreline offers everything from calm coves backed by steep cliffs to wide sandy beaches with intense surf.
 Once a quiet surf town, Puerto Escondido has become well known for its Mexican pipeline, beautiful beaches, and buzzing nightlife.
 As such, it appears to be going through some changes.

 As the sunrise breaks over Playa Manzanillo, a cup of beach vendor coffee in hand, I take in the serenity and beauty of this place.
-With seven beaches in total, the sunrise on Playa Manzanillo is one of the many beach scenes I would encounter in Puerto Escondido, Oaxaca, Mexico.
+It is always a good decision to hit the beach early in the morning.
+The soft light of the golden hour combined with a mostly empty beach is always a great start to the day.
+With seven beaches in total, this sunrise on Playa Manzanillo is one of the many beach scenes I would encounter in Puerto Escondido, Oaxaca, Mexico.

 Beautifully clear skies are the norm in Puerto Escondido during this time of year.
 Although they make for lovely days on the beach, those sunny skies are not typically the best for dramatic photos.
 As a result, I welcomed a day of overcast skies during a visit to Playa Coral, a small and quiet beach in Puerto Escondido.

 A day spent on Playa Coral is a peaceful one, as it is one of the least visited of the seven beaches in Puerto Escondido.
 Arriving early rewards you with the sound of the breeze bristling through the palm trees, aquamarine-colored waves crashing into golden-hued sand, and not much else.
 Sublime.

 On this day, rays of streaming sunlight, mixed with sea mist and rocks, created a colorful and dramatic backdrop for the lifeguard tower in the distance.